Last Updated on February 8, 2023 by Matt

 Before you start:

-Start by releasing all the air that may have remained in the tire.
-Unscrew the valve and press inside it with the Allen key to deflate it.
+- start by releasing all the air that may have remained in the tire.
+Unscrew the valve and press inside it with the Allen key to deflate it;

 If you want to try and repair the tube itself:

-- inflate it a little
+- inflate it a little;

-- place it in a bucket of water and soap, and see where it makes bubbles to find the holes
+- place it in a bucket of water and soap, and see where it makes bubbles to find the holes;

-- once you’ve located the holes, let the air out and let it dry out
+- once you’ve located the holes, let the air out and let it dry out;

-- sand and degrease the surface around the hole
+- sand and degrease the surface around the hole;

-- apply a small amount of glue from a repair kit, smear it around with your finger
+- apply a small amount of glue from a repair kit, smear it around with your finger;

-- wait for a few minutes for the glue to dry out a bit, the exact time will be specified on the glue, if not, wait for 3 minutes
+- wait for a few minutes for the glue to dry out a bit, the exact time will be specified on the glue, if not, wait for 3 minutes;

-- apply the tire patch, use strong pressure and make sure it fits the area around the hole perfectly
+- apply the tire patch, use strong pressure and make sure it fits the area around the hole perfectly;

-- remove the plastic cover from the top of the patch
+- remove the plastic cover from the top of the patch.

-And another great video, this time showing how to install the tire but also repair the tube itself, also on a Xiaomi M365.
+This is another great video, this time showing how to install the tire but also repair the tube itself, also on a Xiaomi M365.

 Fixing the flat tire without removing it (using Green Slime)

-- a tube of Green Slime
+- a tube of Green Slime;

-- tire inflator
+- tire inflator.

 With this method, you just:

-- completely deflate the tire, and if there’s debris in it, remove it
+- deflate the tire and remove debris;

-- fill it with about 1.8 oz / 100 ml of Green Slime
+- inject around 1.8 oz / 100 ml of Green Slime into the tire to seal the hole;

 The best thing about Green Slime is that not only you can use it to fix flats, but you can also use it before a flat happens to prevent flats!